Stanford DAO Symposium

 Partner at Blockchain Capital

-Kinjal Shah is a Partner at Blockchain Capital, leading research content strategy and focusing on interdisciplinary approaches to investing in the crypto and blockchain ecosystem.
+Kinjal Shah is a Partner at Blockchain Capital, leading research content strategy, conducting investment diligence, and supporting portfolio companies in the crypto and blockchain ecosystem.

 Marc Boiron